awsdocs/amazon-lumberyard-user-guide/doc_source/component-slices.md

 **Slice Hierarchy**
 A slice hierarchy defines a slice instance's relationship to its source slices\.
 An entity inside of a nested slice can potentially inherit from multiple source slices\.
 When this happens, slice data at the top of the slice hierarchy overrides slice data at the bottom of that hierarchy\.

+**Data Patch**
+Generically speaking, a data patch captures the difference between two serializable objects, such that when you take the first object and apply the patch, you get the second object as a result\.
+With respect to slices, when you edit an instance of a slice in the Editor and create an override, a data patch is generated and saved to a slice file\.
+A data patch stored in a slice preserves the information needed to modify the source slice to create a slice with overrides\.
+This may be as simple as changing a value in a field, or something more complex such as adding or removing components or entire entities\.